NavHoratti/git-tutorial/My notes/04_Git commands_previous version.md

 # {Master/main} - always points to the latest commit to the branch.

 if you trying to access the main branch just do [git checkout main]

+# NoTE:

+If you want to restore soe of the changes in different version, then do

+[git checkout [main/commit hash] [changes you want to push]]

+ex: git checkout main .